ccollicutt/ccollicutt.github.io/_posts/2022-12-22-jenkins-kubernetes-plugin-agent.md

 ## Install the Kubernetes Plugin

 Given this Jenkins instance is just in my homelab, I just click buttons.
 If I want a plugin, I just install it from the GUI.
-That's just how I roll in my homelab. :)
+It's fun to just click around for once. :)

 ![Jenkins Kubernetes plugin install](/img/jenkins-k8s-plugin1.jpg)

 ## Set up Kubernetes for use by Jenkins

-Here I assume you have a Kubernetes cluster available.
+>NOTE: Here I assume you have a Kubernetes cluster available.

 First, create a namespace for Jenkins to use.